baigel2/baigelbytes/content/about.md

 I write about literally anything that interests me including science, religion, self help & improvment, mental health, and as new topics take my interest moving forward you will see them represented in my posts.

-## Publishing Schedule:

-I will aim to publish one article a month, one poem a week and at the beginning of each week I will release 7 motivational quotes, 1 for each day of the week.

 ## Quotes & Poems: